 While the expiration dates will show no noticeable difference, there are some connections.
 For example, lighter roasts tend to last slightly longer than darker roasts.

 Why?
 It’s due to the oil and amino extracted from the beans that then sit on the surface.
 These oils cause the coffee to spoil at a faster rate over time than if they were still within the bean.

 Keep an eye on the expiration dates when purchasing different roasts to avoid being caught out!
 These can be placed in the freezer to extend their shelf life with a standard ground coffee bean.

-Coffee can go bad!
-Despite the long expiration dates, your coffee can still go bad.
 Common signs of bad coffee include changes in color, taste, and smell!